KelvinMutuku/Rail-Pass-Management-System/README.md

 # Rail-Pass-Management-System
-The Railway Pass Management system(developed using PHP and MySQL) is a web-based technology that will manage the records of the pass which is issued by administration and also help to provide online railway passes to people who need to travel daily.Railway Pass Management System Project is helpful to railway administration by reducing the paperwork, and time consumption and making the process of getting a railway pass as simple and fast.
+The Railway Pass Management system(developed using PHP and MySQL) is a web-based technology that will manage the records of the passes issued by the administration and help provide online railway passes to people who need to travel daily.
+Railway Pass Management System Project is helpful to railway administration by reducing the paperwork, and time consumption and making the process of getting a railway pass as simple and fast.

 #Software Requirement to run this project: